Sir-Alexio/InnoGotchi-game-frontend/README.md

 ![Project Type](/Images/imcollab.jpg)

 As you can see, hear you can find list of users, added you to collaborators.
 So, only one user added me to collaborators.
-Now, I can see his farms overview and his pet list.
+Now, I can see his farm overview and his pet list.

 ![Project Type](/Images/foreignpetlist.jpg)

 Also I can Feed or Give a drink to his pet.
 I can't create or manage his pet.
 Only give a drink or feed.
 And with view button you can see his pets.

-Now, move to "Farm Detail" section of my application.
+Now, moving to "Farm Detail" section of my application.

 ### Farm Detail

-Here you can find three blocks: "Invite freind", "My collaborators" and "Farm statistics".
+Here you can find three blocks: "Invite friend", "My collaborators" and "Farm statistics".

 ![Project Type](/Images/farmsdetailpage.jpg)

-Let's shou you one by one all functionality in farms detail section.
+Let's show you one by one all functionality in farms detail section.
 First one is "Invite friend" section.

 ![Project Type](/Images/invitefriend.jpg)

 On this page you can invite users to your collaborators.
-After adding they can feed or give a drink your pets.
-Ast the top of the page you can find search row, where you can write users name.All you collaborators you can find in "My collaborators" section.
+After adding, collaborators can feed or give a drink to your pets.
+At the top of the page you can find search row, where you can write users name.All your collaborators you can find in "My collaborators" section.

 ![Project Type](/Images/collab.jpg)